-Program Mapper (programmap.lacitycollege.edu/academics) allows you to compare occupations and careers associated with the program, typical wages, and the labor market demand in California.
+Program Mapper allows you to compare occupations and careers associated with the program, typical wages, and the labor market demand in California.

 Each program has a map that shows the sequence of courses you need to take each semester to complete the program.
 Program learning outcomes describe the skills you will possess upon completing the program.